UMCSTaR/staff_projection/README.md

 #### Using shinyServer
 Instructions on how to run the application on a shiny server.

+## Styling

+This project includes the [styler package](https://github.com/r-lib/styler) to maintain consistent styles throughout the codebase.
+Before making any PRs please be sure to run the styler on your newly written code.

+Run the following in the R console:

+`source("tools/styler.R")`

+If you add new files or directories please include them in the above script.

 ## File Structure

 ShinyApp searches for the following in the root folder: